 Founded in 1749 by the British, who sought to strengthen their presence in the North Atlantic, the city retains its British military air.
-Many historic stone and wood buildings have been preserved, particularly in the restored waterfront area that has become a major tourist attraction, offering shopping, nightlife, entertainment and restaurants.
+Many historic stone and wood buildings have been preserved, particularly in the restored waterfront area that has become a major tourist attraction.
+The locale offers shopping, nightlife, restaurants and entertainment.

 Become our Halifax Travel Expert